containerscrew/rootisnaked/README.md

 ---

 > Rootisnaked was initially created using [ebpf-go](github.com/cilium/ebpf).
 The project actually uses [libbpf](https://github.com/libbpf/libbpf) (kernel and user space code written entirely in C).
-You can find the old version [here](https://github.com/containerscrew/rootisnaked/tree/rootisnaked-go).
+You can find the initial version [here](https://github.com/containerscrew/rootisnaked/tree/rootisnaked-go).
 There is no reason to use C instead of Go in the user space, it's a personal preference to practice C and libbpf.
 This new version using `libbpf` is missing some features by the moment (like sniffing file permissions changes).

 # rootisnaked